 To sum it up, use cordless dog clippers to groom a dog that has a soft coat, or to reach those hard-to-reach spots, or to provide the perfect finished look.
 As for the corded counterparts, use them to groom a dog that has a thick or coarse coat, or to provide different styles of cuts.

-Clipper blades are another thing that you must pay attention to.
+Clipper blades are another thing that you should pay attention to.
 Choosing the right blades will make your grooming task a lot easier.
 I’ll explain a bit about the different types of clipper blades available:

 Steel vs Ceramic